Post-Extraction Care

 • Do NOT drink hot, carbonated or alcoholic drinks and avoid hot or spicy foods.

-• If oral sedation was used, please do not drive for 24 hours.
+• If oral sedation was used, please do not drive for 12 hours.
 Do not go up and down stairs unattended.

 • When the numbness is completely worn off, drink fluids, eat soft foods and chew on the opposite side.

 • Begin to eat normally as soon as you are comfortable.
+A soft diet is advised for the first 5 days.
+Any food that is hard or crunchy can irritate the surgery site.

 • Resume brushing and flossing, but clean gently around the site for about a week.